 - The entire concept of NATO is this.
 Invade any NATO country or declare war on one of them, and the entire rest of NATO promptly declares war on you.

-- Some insect such as caterpillar obtain protection from ants against their predator by secreting sugar to the ants.
+- Some insects such as caterpillars obtain protection from ants against their predators by secreting sugar to the ants.

 - Some plant species can, when attacked by insect pests, send out chemical calls to summon wasps, which eat the other bugs.

 - Ravens have been reported to mimic the howling of wolves when they find a deer or other large prey animal trapped in snow or underbrush.
 The howling attracts the attention of real wolves, who come to check out the possible intruder; instead, they find and kill the deer, and the ravens get to scavenge the carcass's remnants.

 - Don't just think this works in Nature and in the Military or Police.
 City Fire Departments are often organized into "boxes" note , so that when one station is called to a scene, several others will respond as well.

 - This especially comes in handy when a fire is exceptionally large, such as when Grain Elevators turn themselves into blast furnaces.
 It's not uncommon to see dozens of companies respond to such an event when the first company arrives on scene and calls out "Fire Showing".